sourcegraph/about/handbook/engineering/code-intelligence/goals.md

 **Milestones:**

-1. 🔄 Sourcegraph Cloud has precise code intelligence for 100 C++ repositories.
+1. 🔄 Sourcegraph Cloud has precise code intelligence for 5 C++ repositories.
     - 🔄 Improve stability and observability in lsif-clang
     - 🔄 Improve stability and observability in the code intel executor (for auto-indexing)

+1. 🔄 Sourcegraph Cloud has precise code intelligence for 100 C++ repositories.
     - Support automatic indexing of Bazel projects
     - Auto-detect common C++ project configurations and enable auto-indexing for C++ projects on Sourcegraph Cloud
     - Fix broken auto-index configurations for high-profile projects